schulle4u/multideck/docs/documentation-en.md

 `[UI]`:

 * `deck_list_focus`: Controls whether MultiDeck should set the keyboard focus on the deck list when it starts (Default: True).
+* `force_dataview`: to ensure the best accessibility on all operating systems, MultiDeck uses a platform-specific control to display the deck list.
+This option forces the use of a DataView control to display the deck list if the operating system cannot be detected or if this is explicitly requested (default: False).
 * `window_width` and `window_height`: Saves window sizes on exit and ususaly don't need to be set manually.

 Additional options in `[Streaming]` section: